lacwerda/k-neighbors-from-scratch/README.md

 # K-Neighbors Classifier from Scratch
-Implementation of the K-Neighbors Algorithm to classify mushrooms
+Implementation of the K-Neighbors Algorithm to classify mushrooms.

 For the development of this specific classifier the [UCI Mushroom Dataset](https://archive.ics.uci.edu/ml/datasets/Mushroom) was used.
 The dataset includes 22 different parameters to describe each mushroom.